BitcoinDesign/Guide/guide/payments/send.md

 ### Do's

-- Clearly communicate infomation related to the fee rate options
+- Clearly communicate information related to the fee rate options
 - Display the fee rate and estimated transaction confirmation time
 - Display bitcoin and local currency denominations for cost reference
 - Include an option to adjust this rate with either:
     - Select from priority pre-set options (high, medium, low priority)
     - Manually entering a fee rate for their transaction
-- Display a warning if the user enters an amount far beyond the recommened rate
+- Display a warning if the user enters an amount far beyond the recommended rate
 - Consider offering a [replace by fee]() option to speed up stuck transactions

 ### Don'ts